grafana/google-sheets-datasource/docs/sources/setup/authentication.md

 1. Open the [Credentials page](https://console.developers.google.com/apis/credentials) in the Google API Console.
 1. Click Create Credentials and then click API key.
 1. Before using Google APIs, you need to turn them on in a Google Cloud project.
 [Enable the API](https://console.cloud.google.com/apis/library/sheets.googleapis.com)
-1. Copy the key and paste it in the API Key field above.
-The file contents are encrypted and saved in the Grafana database.
+1. Copy and Paste the API Key to an editor which you will use it later when configuring the plugin.

 {{< admonition type="note" >}}
 If you want to know how to share a file or folder, read about that in the [official Google drive documentation](https://support.google.com/drive/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en#share_publicly).